Effect-TS/effect/packages/schema/README.md

 In this case, the field `"age"` is of type `string` in the `From` type of the schema and is of type `number` in the `To` type of the schema.
 Therefore, we need to define **two** interfaces (`PersonFrom` and `Person`) and use both to redeclare our final schema `Person`.

-## Parsing
+## Decoding From Unknown

-To parse a value from the `unknown` type using the previously defined `Schema`, you can make use of the `parse*` functions provided by the `@effect/schema/Schema` module.
-Let's explore an example using the `parseEither` function:
+To decode a value from an `unknown` value using the previously defined `Schema`, you can make use of the `decodeUnknown*` functions provided by the `@effect/schema/Schema` module.
+Let's explore an example using the `decodeUnknownEither` function:

 ```ts
 import * as S from "@effect/schema/Schema";